Progress bar: Perception

 Myers' research involved asking people to run database searches, some with a progress bar and some without.
 Those who waited whilst watching a progress bar described an overall more positive experience.
 Myers concluded that the use of a progress bar reduced anxiety and was more efficient.

 Typically, progress bars use a linear function, such that the advancement of a progress bar is directly proportional to the amount of work that has been completed.
 However, varying disk, memory, processor, bandwidth and other factors complicate this estimate.
 Consequently, progress bars often exhibit non-linear behaviors, such as acceleration, deceleration, and pauses.
 These behaviors, coupled with humans' non-linear perception of time passing, produces a variable perception of how long progress bars take to complete.

 This also means that progress bars can be designed to "feel" faster.

+Sometimes, to show the progress of a particularly long-taking operation such during program installation or when copying many files at once, applications resort to showing two progress bars at once, one for the operation as a whole, and the other to indicate the progress of identified sub-tasks such as the installation of a single component or the copying of an individual file.

 Finally, the graphical design of progress bars has also been shown to influence humans' perception of duration.